MaxDevNix/hugo-web/content/posts/nix-package-manager.md

 ### Troubleshooting:

 #### Error: Programs not showing up in start menu/desktop
-NIX stores all .desktop files (icons for apps used by the start menu) in /home/$USER/.nix-profile/share/applications, but start menus usually read from /home/$USER/.local/share/applications.
+Nix stores all .desktop files (icons for apps used by the start menu) in /home/$USER/.nix-profile/share/applications, but start menus usually read from /home/$USER/.local/share/applications.